two4teezee/two4teezee.github.io/src/content/posts/25-08-25-dramatic-zoom/dramatic-zoom.md

     Sorry, video not supported.
 </video>

-The effect gets triggered when a counter hit is imminent.
+The effect gets triggered when a counter hit is imminent, or when both characters are close to one another and action is abound.
-However, the effect sometimes triggers when two characters swing at each other but both whiff, which is also really neat.
+The effect sometimes triggers when two characters swing at each other but both whiff, which is also really neat.

 <video controls width="100%" autoplay muted loop>
     <source src="/posts/dramatic-zoom/drama1.webm" type="video/webm">
     Sorry, video not supported.
 </video>

+PotS also included BGM effects where the pitch changes to emphasize the slow motion and zoom effect.
+This is perhaps the only aspect of the add-on I didn't enjoy so much.
+While I agree that an audio effect is a nice touch, I've found the pitch change on the music to be particularly jarring.
+However, as we'll see in the next section, PotS did an amazing job making sure users can tailor the add-on to their liking, including the BGM effects!

 ### Diving Into the Code
 At the time of writing, PotS' Dramatic Zoom module is a lean 247 lines.